-Why are the Kremmling Field Office and Colorado River Valley Field Office revising their Resource Management Plans?
+Why did the Kremmling Field Office and Colorado River Valley Field Office revise their Resource Management Plans?

-· The Kremmling Field Office (KFO) and Colorado River Valley (CRVFO) Field Office, Colorado Bureau of Land Management (BLM), are developing a Resource Management Plan (RMP) for all the federal surface and mineral estate managed by BLM within each field office boundary (see “Map” menu).
-As part of the RMP revision process, the field offices are preparing an Environmental Impact Statement (EIS) to analyze the impacts of the plan’s decisions.
-The lands within the field offices are currently being managed according to the 1984 Kremmling RMP and the 1984 Glenwood Springs RMP.
+· The Kremmling Field Office (KFO) and Colorado River Valley (CRVFO) Field Office, Colorado Bureau of Land Management (BLM), developed a Resource Management Plan (RMP) for all the federal surface and mineral estate managed by BLM within each field office boundary (see “Map” menu).
+As part of the RMP revision process, the field offices prepared an Environmental Impact Statement (EIS) to analyze the impacts of the plan’s decisions.
+The lands within the field offices were being managed according to the 1984 Kremmling RMP and the 1984 Glenwood Springs RMP.

 · RMP revisions are necessary if monitoring and evaluation findings, new data, new or revised policy, or changes in circumstances indicate that decisions for an entire plan or a major portion of the plan no longer serve as a useful guide for management.
 There is a need to revise the RMPs based upon a number of new issues such as increased recreation demand and use and rapidly expanding urban interface areas; and new policy issues such as new guidance on recreation and comprehensive travel management and transportation.

-What decisions will the BLM be making as part of the revision process?
+What decisions did the BLM be making as part of the revision process?

 · Decisions in RMPs guide future land management actions and subsequent site-specific implementation decisions.
 Decisions contained in RMPs are called land use plan decisions.
 These broad-scale decisions guide future land management actions and subsequent site-specific implementation decisions.
 Land use plan decisions fall into two categories: